Reflections from the Ledge: A Journey of Hope

 He opened his eyes.

 Below him, a child’s voice drifted upward from an open window.
 A lullaby.
 Off-key and soft.
-A woman’s gentle laughter followed, wrapping the moment in a kind of fragile magic.
+A woman’s gentle laughter followed, wrapping the moment in a fragile magic.

 He had smiled—something that came awkwardly, but sincerely.